marcosfantonio/atra-minimalist-launcher/README.md

 * **Cognitive Load Reduction:** No widgets, no colorful icons, zero distractions.
 * **Instant Indexing:** Blazing fast app listing and execution.
 * **OLED Optimized:** True black background for maximum battery efficiency.
+* **App Hiding:** Conceal distracting applications from the main view.
+* **Theme Changing:** Changes the UI to give an different experience ( currently only has E-Ink and OLED themes, more planned to be added)
+* **Favorite Apps** Atra main screen come clean, so you can put your most used or favorite 5 apps on the main screen for a quick acess, now you have to think wich apps are needed instead of this being decided by you
+* **Icons System** Atra is made on a way that EVERY SINGLE app icon is thinkered to fit the aesthetics in colours
+* **Non Invasive** Atra dont need permission to work, keeping your privacy

 ## Installation
 You can install the latest compiled APK directly from the [Releases Tab](#).
 1. Download the `atra-release.apk`.
 2. Install the application on your Android 12.0+ device.
 3. Press your device's Home button and set Atra as your default Home App.

-## Current Features
-Atra is in active development:
-* **Minimal Elements and Search** The launcher gives you minimal screens to keep you focused on things that matters
-* **App Hiding:** Conceal distracting applications from the main view.
-* **Theme Changing:** Changes the UI to give an different experience ( currently only has E-Ink and OLED themes, more planned to be added)
-* **Favorite Apps** Atra main screen come clean, so you can put your most used or favorite 5 apps on the main screen for a quick acess, now you have to think wich apps are needed instead of this being decided by you
-* **Icons System** Atra is made on a way that EVERY SINGLE app icon is thinkered to fit the aesthetics in colours
-* **Non Invasive** Atra dont need permission to work, keeping your privacy
-* **Low Battery and Memory Usage** Atra is lightweight, making your device consume less battery and ram compared to OEM launchers ( specially on OLED screen devices )

 ## Contact & License
 **Developer:** [Marcos Farias "Fantonio"] – devfantonio@gmail.com